Gibberlings3/transitions/transitions/readme.transitions.english.txt

-v1.1 - added compat library for SoD v2.0 - various fixes and all planned enhancements completed v2.1 - allows quick transition to end of SoD even when EET isn't loaded (thank you Baptor for the idea) and a small update to accommodate BG1RE changes
+v1.1 - added compat library for SoD v2.0 - various fixes and all planned enhancements completed v2.1 - allows quick transition to end of SoD even when EET isn't loaded (thank you Baptor for the idea) and a small update to accommodate BG1RE changes v2.2 - fixed bugs with regions and global setting

 ------------------------------------------------------------------------
 LEGAL INFORMATION